 - Publishers are now able to select their own subjects from a short list

 - A cataloguing statement has replaced CiP entries for publishers to print in their books:

 What is the same?

-- A prepublication catalogue record will still created for your upcoming book, based on your application
+- A prepublication catalogue record is created for your upcoming book, based on your application

-- The National Library will continue to share this prepublication catalogue record (containing your book details) with the library community via Libraries Australia and Trove, creating greater exposure and increasing the potential for book sales
+- The National Library continues to share this prepublication catalogue record (containing your book details) with the library community via Libraries Australia and Trove, creating greater exposure and increasing the potential for book sales

 - National Library staff are available to assist with your enquiries